FNNDSC/pfdo/README.rst

         This is a formatting spec, so

-            --outputLeafDir 'preview-%s'
+            --outputLeafDir 'preview-%%s'

-        where %s is the original leaf directory node, will prefix each final directory containing output with the text 'preview-' which can be useful in describing some features of the output set.
+        where %%s is the original leaf directory node, will prefix each final directory containing output with the text 'preview-' which can be useful in describing some features of the output set.

-        [--test]
-        If specified, run the "dummy" internal callback loop triad.
-The test flow simply tags files in some inputDir tree and "touches" them to a reconstiuted tree in the output directory, prefixed with the text "analyzed-".

         [--threads <numThreads>]
         If specified, break the innermost analysis loop into <numThreads>
         threads.
+Please note the following caveats:

+            * Only thread if you have a high CPU analysis loop.
+Note that the input file read and output file write loops are not threaded -- only the analysis loop is threaded.
+Thus, if the bulk of execution time is in file IO, threading will not really help.

+            * Threading will change the nature of the innermost looping across the problem domain, with the result that *all* of the problem data will be read into memory!
+That means potentially all the target input file data across the entire input directory tree.

+        [--json]
+        If specified, do a JSON dump of the entire return payload.

+        [--followLinks]
+        If specified, follow symbolic links.

+        [--overwrite]
+        If specified, allow for overwriting of existing files

+        [--man]
+        Show full help.

+        [--synopsis]
+        Show brief help.

+        [--verbosity <level>]
+        Set the app verbosity level.
+This ranges from 0...<N> where internal log messages with a level=<M> will only display if M <= N. In this manner increasing the level here can be used to show more and more debugging info, assuming that debug messages in the code have been tagged with a level.

 Examples
 --------